San Antonio Elder Abuse Lawyer

-1. The nursing home had a legal obligation to look after the victim.
+1. The elder care facility had a legal obligation to look after the victim.

 2. A resident was hurt by staff members due to negligence and/or intentional acts of violence.